quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductStates.md

 ```

 For one-dimensional states which obey an area law, the maximum entropy across a cut is
 bounded by a constant.
-Again we see that by increasing the bond dimension sufficiently we
+Again we see that by increasing the bond dimension sufficiently, we
 will always be able to saturate this value of $S$, confirming our previous statement that
 MPS faithfully capture these states.
 Furthermore, even for states that do not satisfy an
 area law, such as critical states, carefully relating entanglement properties such as the